tnyandoro/Color-flipper/README.md

 ## Acknowledgments

-- The Bootstrap theme credit goes to [Brad Traversy](https://bradtraversy.com/)
+- The Bootstrap theme credit goes to [Coding Addict](https://bradtraversy.com/)
 - This project was inspired by the [Microverse](https://www.microverse.org/) for the  program